aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

     :target: _static/composite_state_3.pdf
     :align: center

-There is a good chance that I am breaking the UML standard by drawing the above diagram the way I did.
+I have hidden the majority of the door_closed state in the decomposition hiding state icon.
+When you see this icon, you know that some details have been hidden to make the diagram fit on a page.
+But there is a good chance that I am breaking the UML standard by drawing the above diagram the way I did.
 I'm hiding the door_closed state, yet I'm showing part of it's design.
 I'm showing an arrow going into the door_closed state, and showing it land on a deep history icon.
 So, am I hiding the state or not?
 Well, I'm doing both.
-I'm trying to explain the gist of the hidden part of the
-design: to go back to the previous sub-state of the door_closed part of the statechart, when the door is opened after the over was in a door_open state.
+I'm trying to explain the gist of the hidden part of the design: to go back to the previous sub-state of the door_closed part of the statechart, when the door is opened after the over was in a door_open state.
 I'm trying to show this history-behavior is happening without going into the details of what substates exist within the door_closed state.

-When you sketch your diagrams without adhering to a ridged set of drawing rules, you can make decisions like this.
+When you sketch your diagrams without adhering to a rigid set of drawing rules, you can make decisions like this.
+The diagrams act as sketches rather than a programming language.

 .. _reading_diagrams-deep-history-dot: